- Department Overview

-Students working in the laboratory gain many advantages, including collaboration in a work environment, continued involvement with research, the positive influence of role models and mentors, and, more often than not, an opportunity to publish.
+The mission of the Applied Computational Intelligence Laboratory is for students to gain many advantages, including collaboration in a work environment, continued involvement with research, the positive influence of role models and mentors, and, more often than not, an opportunity to publish.
 (Publishing is required for all graduate students.)
 The ACIL welcomes small and large business cooperative ventures in intelligent computing.

 Critical Infrastructure Protection Laboratory

-Is to research in advanced methods of security applied within the realm of critical cyber and cyber-physical infrastructures.
+The mission of the Critical Infrastructure Protection Laboratory is to research in advanced methods of security applied within the realm of critical cyber and cyber-physical infrastructures.
 The focus is on the use of rigorous mathematics through formal methods to create and analyzer fault-tolerant and secure real-time distributed computing systems applied to critical infrastructure protection.
 The laboratory supports undergraduate, graduate, and faculty researchers.
-Students in the laboratory participate in the campus Center for Academic Excellence in Information Assurance and Research, the Intelligent Systems Center, and the Energy Research and Development Center.
+Students in the laboratory participate in the campus Center for Academic Excellence in Information Assurance and Research, the Intelligent Systems Center, and the Center for Research in Energy and Environment.

 The mission of data mining laboratory is to develop effective and efficient data analysis techniques for emerging data intensive applications.
 Our research focuses on data mining and big data analytics, with application to urban computing, human mobility modeling, wireless intelligence, recommender systems, consumer analytics, and health care.

 The mission of the Natural Computational Laboratory is to develop novel types of computational problem solving methods inspired by nature which are both more powerful and user-friendlier than the current state-of-the-art, and to apply them to real-world problem solving.
 Since the lab’s founding in 2002, its computational problem solving method of choice has been Evolutionary Computing.